What Is Mutual Submission and How Does It Apply to Marriage?

 Thus, when Paul tells wives to submit to their husbands in Ephesians 5:24, he does not mean that wives must endure abuse, neglect, or mistreatment of any kind by their husbands.
 Rather, Paul is reminding the church that a wife is under the authoritative leadership, not tyrannical rule, of her husband (Eph.
 5:23).

-Some Christian women have been wrongly taught that they must tolerate any kind of treatment from their husbands in order to be biblically submissive and respectful, and this instruction should be fervently repudiated by the church.
+Some Christian women have been wrongly taught that they have to tolerate any kind of treatment from their husbands in order to be biblically submissive and respectful, and this instruction must be fervently repudiated by the church.
 If a husband directs his wife to do anything that goes against her conscience, she always “must obey God rather than men” (Acts 5:29).
 Because women—and men as well—are vulnerable to abuse in a marriage, they need to be under the proper oversight of faithful church leadership and civil authorities that God has provided for their care and protection.

 Paul uses Christ as the example for how husbands should treat their wives: